shaaa06/Cyber-Hacking-Breaches-Prediction-Using-ML-Algorithms/README.md

     host='localhost',
     port=3306,
     user='root',
-    passwd='your password'  #Replace with your MySQL password database='cyber1'
+    passwd='your_password',  # Replace with your MySQL password database='cyber1'
 )
 ```